matchmore/documentation/geomatching.md

 #### STEP 3: Create a subscription to **start discovering near devices**
 When a `Match` occurs, every **subscriber** receive a message based on their topic and content selection.
 With the selector parameter, you can filter publications based on the metadata contained within them to discover only the devices that might interest you.

 Matchmore offers the ability to simultaneously subscribe a device to multiple topics.
 This provides supplement channel for easily include your features in flexible ways.
 For example, if your business offers multiple features or services based on proximity detection, each could be represented by its own topic and the same device could be subscribed to more than one topic.
-Imagine an app that has two features: geochatting (Broadcast messages to nearby users) and proximity detection (discover how many users are nearby).
+Imagine an app that has two features: geochatting (Broadcast messages to nearby users) and geomatching (discover how many users are nearby).
-You can create the features on two different topics for example, "geochat" in regards of geochatting and "detection" in regards of proximity detection to fully separate both features.
+You can create the features on two different topics for example, "geochat" in regards of geochatting and "detection" in regards of geomatching to fully separate both features.

 ```swift
 // a.
 Create a Subscription, set topic and selector.